 One of the many great aspects of shooting is the inherent concept of good manners which underpins it.
 To me a shooting day is all about respect, and this comes through in the way we dress and behave throughout the day.
 One of my pet hates is people posting videos of them shooting and celebrating when they make a successful shot.
-Of course, it's important that we are proficient, and we should be happy to shoot well, but that doesn't require over celebration.
-We all have a massive responsibility to show people the reality of what shooting means and we must be very careful not to misrepresent our sport.
+Of course, it's important that we are proficient and we should be happy to shoot well and put game on the table.
+However, we all have a massive responsibility to show people the reality of what shooting means and we must be very careful not to misrepresent our sport.